pangyuteng/tcia-image-download-python/README.md

     * download manifest by clicking the `download`.

-* query TCIA by using the downloaded manifest and TCIA's rest api. the goal here is to get a final csv to actually download images.

-    * you will need to create your own query.py
+* query more info on the series with TCIA REST API by using the downloaded manifest. the goal here is to get a final csv to actually download images. *** you will need to create your own query.py ****

     ```
     python query.py NBIA-manifest-sample.tcia
     ```

+* finally, download images to your destination folder

+    python download.py ${destination_folder}